 On August 31, 2020, the Company acquired all of the equity interests of Scriptcycle, LLC, ("Scriptcycle").
 Scriptcycle specializes in managing prescription programs and primarily partners with regional retail pharmacy chains to provide discount offerings.
-The purpose of the acquisition is to help expand the Company's business capabilities, particularly with respect to its prescription offering.
+The acquisition expands the Company's business capabilities, particularly with respect to its prescription transactions offering.
 The aggregate purchase consideration was \$58.3 million, including the estimated fair value of contingent consideration of \$0.8 million.
-The maximum amount of contingent consideration payable is \$2.9 million subject to the achievement of certain revenue thresholds through January 2021.
-The fair value of the contingent consideration was measured using Level 3 inputs in the fair value hierarchy.
-The Company estimated the fair value of the acquisition related contingent consideration using a Monte-Carlo simulation model.
-The Company applied a discount rate of 5.4% at the acquisition date, which captures the risk associated with the contingent consideration.
-The significant unobservable input used in the fair value measurement of the contingent consideration was forecasted revenue as defined in the purchase agreement.
+The maximum amount of contingent consideration payable was \$2.9 million subject to the achievement of certain revenue thresholds through January 2021, which was met and paid in full during the year ended December 31, 2021.